wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-spark-provision-clusters.md

 ###Virtual networking

-[Azure Virtual <!-- deleted by customization Network](/documentation/services/networking/) --><!-- keep by customization: begin --> Network](http://www.windowsazure.cn/home/features/networking/) <!-- keep by customization: end --> allows you to create a secure, persistent network containing the resources you need for your solution.
+[Azure Virtual Network](/documentation/services/networking/) allows you to create a secure, persistent network containing the resources you need for your solution.
 A virtual network allows you to:

 * Connect cloud resources together in a private network (cloud-only).